Seattle Conditions

 Monday Evening Headlines

-Seattle hosts its first World Cup match, it's nearly 20 degrees above normal in the Northwest, and Dems push back against dismantling of ocean observatories.
+It's hot and dry in King County, invasive green crabs have been found on Orcas Island, and don't fly drones near Seattle Stadium during World Cup matches.
 It’s our daily roundup of top stories from the KUOW newsroom, with host Paige Browning.
 We can only make Seattle Now because listeners support us.
 Tap here to make a gift and keep Seattle Now in your feed.
 Got questions about local news or story ideas to share?
 We want to hear from you!
 Email us at [email protected], leave us a voicemail at (206) 616-6746 or leave us feedback online.See omnystudio.com/listener for privacy information.

 Seattle Met 5 days